 Research and innovation

 University of Minnesota Masonic Children’s Hospital has been selected as a clinical site in an NHLBI trial of new technology for blood circulation in infants and children.
 The PumpKIN trial (Pumps for Kids, Infants and Neonates) will use two types of advanced heart support devices to treat children who have failing hearts.
 This ground-breaking study includes 22 premier children’s hospitals throughout the United States and Canada.
 Our selection was supported by the success of the Berlin Heart Program, introduced by the University in 2008.
 Rebecca Ameduri, MD, medical director of the Pediatric Heart Failure and Transplant Program, and Gwenyth Fischer, MD, director of the Pediatric Device Innovation Consortium, lead this five-year study.

 Our pediatric cardiology team currently conducts clinical and epidemiologic studies of:

-- Metabolic syndrome, a group of risk factors that increase the possibility of heart disease
+- Metabolic syndrome, a group of risk factors related to obesity that increase the possibility of heart disease

 - Insulin resistance, when the body produces insulin but doesn’t use it properly, which increases the possibility of heart disease